Royal Patriarchal Music Seminary of Lisbon: The Patriarchate of Lisbon and its Seminary

-João the "Absolutist" in power
+John the "Absolutist" in power

-Historical analysis places emphasis on the fact that João V reigned according to the absolutist model of monarchy, one which assumed the monarch to be ruling according to Divine Right and subject to no higher power except, ultimately, God's judgement.
+Historical analysis places emphasis on the fact that John V reigned according to the absolutist model of monarchy, one which assumed the monarch to be ruling according to Divine Right and subject to no higher power except, ultimately, God's judgement.
 Therefore, while the crown could seek advice or counsel from others, usually members of the nobility or aristocracy, he or she was not subject to follow their direction, nor was the monarch ever seen as a purely symbolic head of state as in a constitutional monarchy.

-João V was following a model set up by his father, Pedro II (Peter) who began his rule in 1683 and was later recognised as Portugal's first absolutist monarch.
+John V was following a model set up by his father, Peter II who began his rule in 1683 and was later recognised as Portugal's first absolutist monarch.

-Towards the end of Pedro II's reign, alluvial gold was discovered in the colony of Brazil and from that emerged a massive international trade which restored Portugal's wealth to the same level it had enjoyed in the 15th and early 16th centuries.
+Towards the end of Peter II's reign, alluvial gold was discovered in the Colony of Brazil and from that emerged a massive international trade which restored Portugal's wealth to the same level it had enjoyed in the 15th and early 16th centuries.

 A fifth of the value of all gold mined flowed directly to the king's treasury, allowing him to allocate it wherever he wished.
-But while the industry was in its infant stages during the last decade of Pedro II's life, the greatest income emerged during the new king's reign.
-From João V's hands, a substantial amount of this money was mortgaged to the country's upper classes to advance their lifestyle, even more was spent by the king on state projects such as the complete rebuilding of the University of Coimbra (Portuguese: Universidade de Coimbra), the expansion and modernisation of the navy, and the royal family pursued its own objectives in erecting the grand-scale, 1,200 room Palace of Mafra (Portuguese: Palácio de Mafra) and rebuilding the Braganza dynasty's ducal palace at Vila Viçosa.
+But while the industry was in its infant stages during the last decade of Peter II's life, the greatest income emerged during the new king's reign.
+From John V's hands, a substantial amount of this money was mortgaged to the country's upper classes to advance their lifestyle, even more was spent by the king on state projects such as the complete rebuilding of the University of Coimbra, the expansion and modernisation of the navy, and the royal family pursued its own objectives in erecting the grand-scale, 1,200 room Palace of Mafra (Portuguese: Palácio de Mafra) and rebuilding the Braganza dynasty's ducal palace at Vila Viçosa.
 As one description summed it all up:"John V … reigned over the great flowering of Portuguese art and culture.
 Architecture blossomed as it had done under the first colonial empire of King Manuel in the early sixteenth century.
 Royal palaces and noble manor houses mirrored the splendour which Spain had built from Latin American mining revenues.
 A small cultured elite became conversant with the world of learning and built fine libraries.
 Diplomats and even members of the royal family travelled through Europe and acquired cosmopolitan tastes.
 Churches were lavished with gilded carvings and ornamental decoration.
 The aristocracy ostentatiously rode in carriages wearing their finest robes. … The Lisbon élite were fashion-conscious and like to be seen in clothes of the latest Paris design.
 The king was said to possess more clothes than all the fashion houses of Lisbon put together.
 In order to keep their costumes clean in the narrow streets which served as drains and latrines the beautiful ones were carried in litters, curtained off from the popular gaze.
 Churchmen also had their bearers, coaches and escorts when they went out wining and dining."